WEATHER- Storms Later- Cooler Temps On Way - NewsBreak

 We will update as needed and as always bookmark your Close To Home Weather Page.
 You can find it here, for Live Local radar, watches, and warnings.This Afternoon Showers and thunderstorms, mainly before 2pm.
 High near 97.
 Heat index values as high as 103.
 North northwest wind 10 to 15 mph becoming west.
 Winds could gust as high as 25 mph.
 Chance of precipitation is 80%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
 Tonight A 10 percent chance of showers and thunderstorms before 7pm.
 Partly cloudy, with a low around 72.
 North northwest wind 5 to 10 mph.
 Saturday Sunny, with a high near 89.
 North northeast wind 5 to 15 mph, with gusts as high as 20 mph.

-The post WEATHER- Storms Later- Cooler Temps On Way appeared first on Wilson County Source .
+The post WEATHER- Storms Later- Cooler Temps On Way appeared first on Cheatham County Source .

 Comments / 0